limclara-sq/caffeinated-code/_posts/2020-01-20-one-hot-encoding.md

 ### The grave danger of introducing order to your nominal categorical variables

 As we mentioned, categorical labels need to be encoded to numerical labels so that the ML models are able to understand them.
 However, when the categorical feature is nominal, one would be careful not to blindly label encode these features.
 As an illustration, let's go back to the example of the  3 labels ("Singapore", "United Kingdom" and "China") in a dataset.
-Label encoding would mean that each value is converted to a number, such as:
+In label encoding, each value is converted to a number, such as:

 `{"Singapore": 1, "United Kingdom": 2, "China": 3}`